y-mitsui/DpBayesianNet/README.md

     $ cmake -G "MinGW Makefiles"
     $  mingw32-make

-2. Add "libdpgmm.a" and "dpgmm.h" , "laa.h" to your project.
+2. Add "libdpBayesianNet.a" and "dpBayesianNetwork.h" , "laa.h" to your project.

 ## Usage
-Read example.c
+Read dpBayesianNetwork.h and example.c